jphall663/GWU_practical_ai/README.md

 └── 04_LLM_Materials
 ```

-* If the Google Colab (Collaboratory) app is not installed, install it by clicking Open With and Connect more apps.
+* If the Google Colab (Collaboratory) app is not installed, install it by clicking `Open With` and `Connect more apps`.

 * In the top cells of most notebooks, you should notice a command like: `%cd /content/drive/MyDrive/AI_Workshop/01_Regression_Materials/`
   * If that is not the right folder for your Drive, use %ls and %cd to find the right path.